 Jennifer Smeth is The Cardboard Connection's Chief Marketing Officer.
-In addition to coordinating our non-stop stream of sports card giveaways, she is President of Be Books Consulting a full-service boutique marketing and publicity company that specializes in offering services to non-profits, companies and individuals.
+In addition to coordinating our non-stop stream of sports card giveaways, she is President of JS Consulting Group a full-service boutique marketing and publicity company that specializes in offering services to non-profits, companies and individuals.

 Ryan's collecting origins began with winter bike rides to the corner store, tossing a couple of quarters onto the counter and peddling home with a couple packs of O-Pee-Chee hockey in his pocket.
 Today, he continues to build sets, go after inserts with cool technologies, chase Montreal Expos and finish off his John Jaha master collection.
 Ryan can be found on Twitter @tradercracks and Google+.

 Trey Treutel is an Ole Miss grad and a lifelong sports fanatic.
 He is a huge fan of the NBA and NFL, as well as soccer, college basketball and college football.
 As a kid, he collected football and basketball cards.
 As an adult, he started collecting basketball cards again on a whim and has since expanded to other sports and entertainment options.
 Find Trey on Twitter at @datreute.